We may receive a commission on purchases made from links.

-How to Stop a Dog From Peeing on the Couch
+How To Stop A Dog From Peeing On The Couch

 A dog peeing inside of the home is a tough enough problem to tackle, and can result in unwanted odors and potential property damage over time.
 A canine who pees on the furniture may present less of a permanent situation to deal with, but you'll still have a mess on your hands, and the habit must be broken.
 Preventing a puppy peeing on the couch or a dog from having accidents on the furniture or other areas of the home is best achieved by offering more desirable areas for your dog to use the restroom, and giving her ample opportunities to utilize these fabric-free facilities.